thisgirlElan/static-site-generator/README.md

 ## 🏝 Branch Differences:
 ### master
-- uses the 'uploads' folder as a temporary storage for uploading and reading of folder contents
+- uses the 'uploads' folder in the code base as a temporary storage for uploading and reading of folder contents

 ### master-cloud
 - uses Google Cloud Storage to upload and read files from